About Our Office Forms Registration Graduation Curriculum & Course Descriptions Student Resources Faculty Resources

 • Degrees and awards received

-A full statement of the Family Educational Rights and Privacy Act and information explaining how students may exercise the rights accorded them by this policy are posted to the RU website and are available from the Office of the University Registrar and the Office of the Dean of Students.
+A full statement of the Family Educational Rights and Privacy Act and information explaining how students may exercise the rights accorded them by this policy are posted here and are available from the Office of the Registrar.